qiubinglin/qiubinglin.github.io/_draft/Intrinsic Function.md

 In computer software, in compiler theory, an intrinsic function, also called built-in function or builtin function, is a function (subroutine) available for use in a given programming language whose implementation is handled specially by the compiler.

 # Memory Alignment
+To use SIMD, the memory must be aligned.
 ```
 #include <immintrin.h>